 Although you are all young engineers, you must also have the courage to speak up for what you feel is right for our current and future world.
 Taking a leadership position is never easy, especially at a young age.
 However, we want you to take comfort in knowing that you are not alone.
 More experienced engineers are struggling with the same challenges as you are but, if we each do all we can within our own sphere of influence, together we can drive change.

-The road ahead may seem daunting, but we have passion, desire and youth on our side.
-Now let's go out there and make a difference together.
+The road ahead may seem daunting, but you have passion, desire and youth on your side.
+Now go out there and make a difference!

 Ekaterina Tzekova, PhD